 The brace height is the distance between the deepest portion of the grip and the string (not drawn).

-Brace height has a great incidence on the forgiveness and the speed of the bow when shooting.
+Brace height has a great incidence of the forgiveness and the speed of the bow when shooting.
 It is mostly a question of preference and the activity you are practicing.

 Brace height can be increased when twisting the bowstring, by doing so; the limbs will tend to be pushed away from the riser, therefore increasing the distance between the string and the grip.
 The opposite must be done to decrease the distance, by untwisting the bowstring, the limbs will get closer to the riser.

-Recommended brace height are usually provided by the manufacturer of the longbow and it will be up to you to twist or untwist the bowstring until you have reached the brace height giving you the optimal comfort.
+Recommended brace height is usually provided by the manufacturer of the longbow and it will be up to you to twist or untwist the bowstring until you have reached the brace height giving you optimal comfort.